superzanttu/KaivosAI/README.md

 ## Persistence

-Game state is persisted in `game.db` (SQLite).
+Game state is persisted in `databases/game.db` (SQLite).
+The `databases/` directory is created automatically on first run.
 Objects added/removed/moved are saved automatically.
 The game clock state is also saved and restored between sessions.

 ## Migrations

-Deduplicate and migrate `game.db` (creates backup `game.db.bak`):
+Deduplicate and migrate `databases/game.db` (creates backup `databases/game.db.bak`):

 ```powershell
 python -m kaivosai.migrations